isographlabs/isograph/docs-website/docs/backlog.md

 - Injectable code for @component
   - Structure the compiler such that the injectable code can live in the React-specific CLI layer
 - Isograph dev tools
-- Experiment with context and JSX for @component
 - Vue/Svelte/etc. integration
 - Compile compiler to Wasm
 - IR explorer